 10. Which spirit is traditionally added to butter and served with Christmas pudding?

-12. Visions of which sweet foodstuff danced in children’s heads as they slept, according to Clement Clarke Moore’s poem “‘Twas the Night before Christmas”?
+12. Visions of which sweet foodstuff danced in children’s heads in “‘Twas the Night before Christmas”?

-17. Which type of sweet bread loaf, which originated in Milan, is traditionally eaten at Christmas in Italy and many other European countries?
+17. Which type of sweet bread loaf from Milan is traditionally eaten at Christmas in Italy?

-19. As the clock chimes midnight to ring in the New Year, a Spanish tradition involves eating twelve of what – one for each chime?
+19. As the clock chimes midnight for the New Year, a Spanish tradition involves eating twelve of what?

-20. Which type of tree was the partridge sitting in, according to a well-known Christmas song?
+20. Which type of tree was the partridge sitting in according to the song?

-21. What beverage is known as milk punch?
+21. What beverage is also known as milk punch?

 22. What is the main course for a traditional Christmas dinner?

-23. What are the most common sides for Christmas dinner?
+23. What are common sides for Christmas dinner?

-24. How many turkeys are cooked each Christmas?
+24. How many turkeys are cooked each Christmas in the US?

 26. What is the significance of a Yule Log or Bûche de Noël?